 Give your router new superpowers by installing DD-WRT

-Frustrated by the software limitations on your router?
 Go ahead and replace that software with the Linux-powered DD-WRT firmware.
 Maybe you want to use an old router as a second access point for your home network, or as a Wi-Fi bridge.
 Maybe you want more precise control over how your bandwidth is used …